nist-emntg/ecc-light-certificate/README.md

 This code implements a simple certificate format based on ECC.
 The purpose of this type of certificate is to be very light to transport and have a very small memory footprint.
-Currently, a single certificate is encoded on 168 bytes (for its public components).
+Currently, a single certificate is encoded on less than  144 bytes (for its public components).

 In order to further minimize the memory footprint, a node's certificate is